Determination of the muon charge sign with the dipolar spectrometers of the OPERA experiment: Methodology

-\subsection{Charge Sign Determination}
+\subsection{Charge sign determination}

-The OPERA detector consists of four CMU which allow the determination of the deflection angle $\Delta\phi$.
-Taking into account the polarity $P_{i}$ of the magnetic field in CMU $i$, the charge $c_{i}$ is given by
+The OPERA detector consists of four CMU each allowing the determination of the deflection angle $\Delta\phi$.
+For muons originated in CNGS neutrino interactions, taking into account the polarity $P_{i}$ of the magnetic field in CMU$_i$, the charge sign $c_{i}$ is given by

-where $\phi_{j}$ represents the reconstructed angle in front of ($j=1)$ and behind ($j=2$) the magnet arm.
-The average total weight $w_{tot}$ based on the AMM evaluates to
+where $\phi_{ij}$ represents the reconstructed angle in front of ($j=1)$ and behind ($j=2$) the magnet arm of CMU$_i$.
+A charge sign estimator is defined as

-where $n$ denotes the number of used CMU.
-Figure \ref{Flo:ChargeWeight_Momentum} shows the total weight $w_{tot}$ as a function of the true momentum in the horizontal plane $p_{z,true}$ for simulated negative muons.
-The sign of $w_{tot}$ gives the reconstructed muon charge sign.
-Since only $\mu^{-}$ were simulated, events found in the upper part of the plot ($w_{tot}>0$) are misidentified.
-The Voigtian was calibrated once using all events between $\textrm{1\,\ and\,100\,\ GeV/c}$ (MCI, see section \ref{sec:Monte-Carlo}) and shows a small energy dependence.
-This is an important advantage compared to conventional methods in particle physics (e.g. Kalman tracking \cite{Kalman}) which are strongly energy dependent.
-The larger spread at low energies is due to large angle scattering and therefore incorrectly reconstructed tracks.